Cyber AssessValydex™by iFeelTech

 • Repeated bypass attempt patterns by request type

-A mature program is measured by consistent execution quality, not by absence of alerts.
+A mature program is measured by consistent execution quality, not only by absence of alerts.

 • Treating callback as optional for senior-requestor scenarios